JetBrains/lincheck/docs/topics/introduction.md

 2. Congratulations!
 This is your first Lincheck test for the counter implementation above.
    In short, it automatically
-   (1) generates several random concurrent scenarios with the specified `inc()` and `dec()` operations, (2) performs a lot of invocations for each generated scenario, and (3) verifies that each of the invocation results is correct.
+   (1) generates several random concurrent scenarios with the specified `inc()` and `dec()` operations, (2) performs a lot of invocations for each of the generated scenario, and (3) verifies that each invocation result is correct.

 ## Run the test

-Now it is time to run the test.
-When you do it, you will see the following error:
+Now it is time to run the test!
+It should fail with the following error:

    ```text
    = Invalid execution results =